 Revelstoke neighbours two epic national parks, featuring iconic low elevation trails like the Giant Cedars Boardwalk, Inspiration Woods and Bear Creek Falls.
 Around here, spring is the best time to experience natural solitude, bathe in the temperate rainforest and stretch your legs after a long winter.

-From April (exact date TBD) to the end of June, we're giving away a free family/group national parks pass with every two night stay booked direct in a participating Revelstoke hotel or B&B. Valued at $20, the pass allows up to seven people arriving in a single vehicle to roam Mount Revelstoke and Glacier national parks for the day.
+For the month of June, we're giving away a free family/group national parks pass with every two night stay booked direct in a participating Revelstoke hotel or B&B. Valued at $20, the pass allows up to seven people arriving in a single vehicle to roam Mount Revelstoke and Glacier national parks for the day.
 With Mount Revelstoke National Park only a 5 minute drive from downtown and Glacier National Park only 45 minutes from downtown.

 During spring, many of our higher elevation trails will be snow covered.
 Before planning your day, make sure to check the latest trail conditions.
 Scroll down for tips on what to explore first as the snow melts.